jbnunn/notes/README.md

 ## About

-This Rust update is to my original Python code, which I've used since 2020 for daily notes and managing my to-do's.
+This is a rewrite of my original Python code, which I've used since 2020 for daily notes and managing my to-do's.

 ## Contributing